badosu/Yogurt/README.md

 Just clone the repo, remove `.git` and start your application with a minimal, but with sensible (in my opinion) defaults, ruby web application.

+### Rationale

+I like minimal web applications, but everytime I started a new project I had to re-read documentation and setup the infrastructure from scratch all over again.

+This bootstrap has the goal of being a middle ground where you can have some sane defaults so that you can be productive from the start while mantaining lightweightness.

 ### Disclaimer

 This application uses the latest MRI without concern for